 Smoked flooring is becoming an increasingly popular wood flooring choice due to its ability to withstand more damage than a non-smoked floor and the unique colours fuming can create.
 Let’s take a look at the unique features of smoked floors.

 This also means that any scratches in the board won’t show up as much as they would with a stained or natural oak board.
 When scratches occur in stained and natural boards they can remove some colour, requiring extra maintenance and the sourcing of an oil that matches the original colour.
-Smoked floors are extremely popular in high traffic areas due to this.
+Smoked oak floors are extremely popular in high-traffic areas due to this.

-Expert tip: Fuming and smoking both refer to the same process, both ‘smoked' floors and ‘fumed’ floors have gone through the same process.
+Expert tip: Fuming and smoking both refer to the same process, so 'fumed' and 'smoked' floors are the same type of product!

-Smoked boards have a unique range of complimentary tones and a whole host of benefits making smoked boards an attractive flooring option.
+Smoked boards have a unique range of complementary tones and a whole host of benefits making smoked boards an attractive flooring option ideal for modern homes.
 See our full range of smoked floors here.